Romee Strijd Flaunts Insane Cleavage In Bedazzled Bra Ensemble In Steamy Throwback Snap

 “My favorite of yours was your Bright Night Angels look!!
 You looked so sparkly and heavenly,” commented a third.

-Romee’s throwback snap to the Victoria’s Secret Fashion Show comes amid news that this year’s runway event is reportedly cancelled.
+Romee’s throwback snap to the Victoria’s Secret Fashion Show comes amid news that this year’s runway event is reportedly canceled.
 As E!
 News reported, model Shanina Shaik dropped the news of its cancellation in a recent interview with The Daily Telegraph.

 The Victoria's Secret Fashion Show has been canceled this year, according to model Shanina Shaik.https://t.co/RHdHPsoyoj